 A Pressure Balanced Expansion Joint provides another method by which it is possible to eliminate pressure thrust, reduce anchor loads, and make possible the relocation of an anchor at a more accessible and advantageous position.
 Pressure Balanced Expansion Joints are particularly well suited to applications involving rotating machinery such as turbines and pumps, where it is desirable to reduce pressure thrust and, external loadings on equipment to minimums.
-The use of a Pressure Balanced expansion Joint necessitates a change in the direction of the piping.
+The pressure balanced expansion joint can be either inline type or elbow type.
+The use of an Elbow type Pressure Balanced Expansion Joint necessitates a change in the direction of the piping.

 In many applications, some lateral deflection is present on the line side of a Pressure Balanced Expansion Joint.
 Where the magnitude of the combined axial and lateral movement exceeds that which a single bellows can absorb, it is necessary to equip the line side of a Pressure Balanced Expansion Joint with two bellows.
 The balancing side requires only enough corrugations to compensate for the axial displacement.
 To compute the force to deflect this type of Pressure Balanced Expansion Joint, add to the total forces outlined above, the force to deflect the unit laterally.